XIMDEX/structured-data/doc/guide.md

 ### Property types manipulation

-Many times you need to change one type or add a new one to a property in a schema.
+Often, you need to change a type or add a new one to a property in a schema.
 If you don't want to specify all the types in the property update operation, to change the desired ones, it's possible to add or update separately.

 #### Type creation

-You need to provide the unique id for the relation between schema and property (property_schema_id), and the type to create:
+You need to provide the unique id for the relationship between the schema and the property (property_schema_id), and the type to create:

 > [POST] http://locahost/api/v1/available-types
 ```json